This Basic Sourdough Bread Recipe is traditionally made using a starter. Learn how to make sourdough bread with this easy to follow sourdough recipe.

 It is this lengthy preparation time that develops the wonderful sour taste, as well as, breaks down the phytic acid and gluten!

 This sourdough bread recipe makes beautiful artisan type loaves with a crunchy crust.
 If you prefer a softer crust, once the bread is out of the oven, brush the top with butter.

-If you’ve tried this sourdough bread recipe or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
+If you’ve tried this basic sourdough bread recipe or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER.

 - 450 g sourdough starter